sourcegraph/about/content/blogposts/2024/using-batch-changes-via-graphql-api.md

   }
 }
 ```
+With the Sourcegraph CLI, [src-cli](https://sourcegraph.com/github.com/sourcegraph/src-cli), this is analogous to executing the `src batch apply` command.

 ### 9. Publish

 In order to publish changesets, use the list of changeset IDs from the previous API call and invoke the publish mutation on each: